A Natural and Holistic Treatment for Dogs with Cushing's Disease

 • 1 mg of flax hull lignans per pound of your dog’s body weight, once daily.

-• A combination of melatonin and Lingnan is successful in treating senior dog’s suffering from Cushing’s disease.
+• A combination of melatonin and Lingnan is successful in treating senior dogs suffering from Cushing’s disease.

 Supplements

 The use of dietary supplements can help provide added vitamins, botanicals, minerals, amino acids, and enzymes to your dog’s health.
-Supplements strengthen your dog’s immune system that is essential in fighting infections that are brought about by aging and the effects of Cushing’s disease.
+Supplements strengthen your dog’s immune system which is essential in fighting infections that are brought about by aging and the effects of Cushing’s disease.
+Consult with your holistic practitioner or veterinarian before giving your dog any added supplements.
+Supplements with glandular meats and fish oil are known to aid your dog’s adrenal function and heal an irritated scalp and skin all the while promoting hair growth.

 A new nutrition plan

-Switching to a balanced diet mixed with beans, potatoes, peas mixed with raw or cooked meat can yield the best results.
+Updating your pet’s diet is a good way to improve its overall health and well-being.
+Kibble may be a convenient choice, but it is high on carbohydrates which can lead your dog to become more obese and will mean more health troubles as they age.
+Switching to a balanced diet mixed with beans, potatoes, and peas mixed with raw or cooked meat can yield the best results.
 It will help build up your dog’s immune system to fend off infections.
 Cut down the sodium and saturated fats, and provide a steady supply of clean drinking water, proteins found in meat organs, fiber, and vitamins from vegetables and fruits to get your senior dog feeling its best.

 Explore acupuncture